wimpheling/hit/README.md

 - you cannot delete an `object` as long as there are references to it in the document.

+The index also allows you to find all the fields that reference an object.

 ## Typed

-Every `object` in a document must have a `model`.
+Every `object` in a document must have a `Model`.
 A model is identified by a string id, and is referenced in the `type` property of the `object`.
 To resolve model definitions from the ids, every instance of `indexed_model` must be initialized with a `kernel` that contains the definitions.

 The models :